How to Use Specode to Quickly Launch a Health App

 Plan Best For Monthly Key Highlights

-Free Exploring Specode and testing ideas $0 50 credits • 1 draft project • AI builder with HIPAA-ready foundation • Preview & iterate • API integrations • Community support
+Free Getting started and exploring $0 50 credits • 1 draft project • AI-powered app builder • HIPAA-compliant foundation • Preview & iterate • Community support • Publishing to productionCode export

-Pro Building and launching your own healthcare app $500/month Everything in Free • 800 credits • Unlimited draft projects • 1 published project • Production deployment & hosting setup • Team assistance for publishing • Priority support • Custom domain
+Pro Launching your app quickly $500/month 800 credits • Unlimited draft projects • 1 published project • Production deployment • Hosting setup included • Team assistance for publishing • Priority support • Custom domain support • Consultation with senior product manager

-Custom Delegating build & maintenance to Specode's team From $5,000/month Everything in Pro • Managed services • Dedicated team support • Custom AI agents • Advanced integrations • Unlimited published projects • Custom feature development
+Custom Hands-off build & ongoing development with Specode’s team Starts at $5k/month Everything in Pro • Managed services & coding • Dedicated team support • Custom AI agents • Advanced integrations • Unlimited published projects • Custom feature development

-Use Free to experiment, Pro to independently build and deploy, or Custom when you prefer our team to take over development and long-term maintenance.
+Use Free to experiment, Intermediate to keep iterating with more credits and integrations, Pro to launch quickly with production deployment, or Custom when you want our team to take over development and maintenance.

 You can switch tiers anytime as your project grows.